A Generalized Minimax Q-learning Algorithm for Two-Player Zero-Sum Stochastic Games: Experiments and Results

 \section{Experiments and Results}

 We refer to the Algorithm \ref{alg:minimax Q-learning}, with $w = w^*$, as ``Generalised optimal minimax Q-learning'' and the model-free algorithm derived in the previous section as ``Generalised minimax Q-learning" algorithm in the experiments.
 We generate a two-player zero-sum Markov game and run all the algorithms for $50$ independent episodes in each of the three cases - (a). $10$ states and $5$ actions for each of the agents, (b). $20$ states and $5$ actions for each of the agents and (c). $50$ states and $5$ actions for each of the agents.
 The discount factor is set to $0.6$.
-The probability transition matrix generated satisfies $p(i|i,u,v) >0 ~ \forall i,u,v$ as this condition is required for faster performance of the generalized optimal minimax Q-learning (Case III of Remark \ref{remark-cases}) and generalized minimax Q-learning.
+The probability transition matrix generated satisfies $p(i|i,u,v) >0 ~ \forall i,u,v$ as this condition is required for faster performance of the generalized optimal minimax Q-learning and generalized minimax Q-learning.
 All the algorithms are run for $1000$ iterations in each episode with the same step-size sequences.
-The code for our experiments is available in \cite{githubcode}.

 The comparison criterion considered is the average error that is calculated as follows.
 At the end of each episode of the algorithm, the norm difference between estimate of the min-max value function and the actual min-max value function is computed.
 This process is repeated for all the $50$ episodes and the average is computed.
 Thus,